-The end of the year is the common time for companies to make inventories.
+The end of the year is when companies usually make inventories.
 Instead of spending endless hours in the log yard, we suggest you to use Timbeter to make processes easier and faster!

 With Timbeter, you can make inventories quickly and easily, have the precise data in digital format and avoid bad weather, wherever you are.
 Measuring one pile manually takes a minimum of 30 minutes, plus all the paperwork that has to be filled (and therefore can be simply mistaken or lost).
 With Timbeter, everything is done in only a couple of minutes.

-Timbeter offers the possibility to make diameter measurements (get the diameter of each log, the volume according to the formula used and the piece count), pile measurement for pulp or fuelwood measurement, pile coefficient/density calculation and much more.
+Timbeter offers the possibility to make diameter measurements (get the diameter of each log, the volume according to the formula you use, and the piece count), pile measurement for pulp or fuelwood measurement, pile coefficient/density calculation and much more.

-To make sure that you can run your inventories quickly and smoothly, here are a couple of remarks that you need to keep in mind.
+To make sure that you can run your inventories quickly and smoothly, here are a couple of remarks that you need to keep in mind when using Timbeter.

 1. Use of reference